cyberark/secrets-provider-for-k8s/PUSH_TO_FILE.md

 require zero application changes, as reading local files is a common, platform agnostic delivery method.

-As mentioned above, Secrets can write multiple files containing Conjur secrets.
+As mentioned above, Secrets Provider can write multiple files containing Conjur secrets.
 Each file is configured independently as a named secrets group using [Kubernetes Pod Annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/).
 Using annotations is new to Secrets Provider with this feature and provides a more